Stock Price Responses to Firm-Level News in Supply Chain Networks: Data

-Second, we utilize daily stock prices of currently listed firms in stock markets in the world taken from the Eikon database provided by Refinitiv, one of the largest providers of financial markets data and infrastructure, using its Application Programming Interface (API).
-We drop firms listed in the past but not currently from our sample, because their stock prices are not available using the API.
-We particularly define the daily stock price of each firm as its closing price.
-In addition to stock prices of each firm, we utilize the Refinitiv index for each stock market that indicates the average of stock prices in the market to control for the market-specific time trend.
+We utilize daily stock prices of firms that are currently listed in global stock markets, obtained from the Refinitiv Eikon database, one of the largest providers of financial markets data and infrastructure, through its Application Programming Interface (API).
+Firms that were listed in the past but are no longer listed are excluded from the sample, as their stock price data are not available through the API.
+We define the daily stock price of each firm as its closing price.
+Accordingly, the stock price data include RICs, dates, and closing prices.

+In addition to stock prices of each firm, we utilize the Refinitiv index for each stock market that indicates the average stock price level in the market to control for the market-specific time trend.
 The Refinitiv index is available for 105 major markets that cover 92\% of listed firms worldwide.